nordeck/matrix-widget-toolkit/docs/adrs/adr007-events-validation.md

 - required fields are listed
 - optional and required fields values have the expected data types
-- fields primitive values match expected grammar: dates in ISO 8601, MXC URIs, whitelist values
+- field's primitive values match expected grammar: dates in ISO 8601, MXC URIs, whitelist values
-- fields object data is also validated according to schema
+- field's object data is also validated according to schema

 We use several ways to validate incoming data.